Ali-Akhter-Fastian/RIDE_BOOKING_SYSTEM-AI_SDA_DBS-/README.md

 ## Notes

 - The `.env.example` file contains the expected environment variables.
-- Do not commit `.env` to version control.
 - Ensure PostgreSQL is running and accessible before starting the API.